adibenc/idx-fundamental-analysis/README.md

 1. Run the main script:

     ```bash
-    python main.py
+    python main.py --full-retrieve
     ```
+    - The `--full-retrieve` argument is optional.
+If included, the script will retrieve full stock data from IDX.
+      If not set, it only retrieve first page which is only 10 stocks.

-   This will start the process of fetching stock data from IDX, retrieving key statistics from StockBit, and inserting them into a Google Sheet.
+    - This will start the process of fetching stock data from IDX, retrieving key statistics from StockBit, and inserting them into a Google Sheet.

 ## Configuration